Nov05/CarND-LaneLines-P1/README.md

 2. P1.ipynb (code and .jpg test result pictures can be found in this file)
 3. P1.html (if it is downloaded with the .mp4 files, the annotated videos can be viewed in this file)
 4. Picture files ending with _01.jpg, _02.jpg (test pictures with annotation)
-5. white.mp4, yellow.mp4, extra.mp4 (the test result videos)
+5. Test result videos files (videos with annotations): white.mp4, yellow.mp4, extra.mp4

 ## Pipeline description by Nov05
 ### The pipeline contains 6 steps: